canonical/kafka-operator/docs/tutorial/t-create-client-credentials.md

 installed:     3.3.2            (16) 167MB -
 ```

-> At the moment of writing this tutorial the charmed-kafka snap is not yet available on the stable channel.
-Thus, we will be using the edge channel.
+> At the moment of writing this tutorial the `charmed-kafka` snap is not yet available on the `stable` channel.
+Thus, we will be using the `edge` channel.

-Snaps have constrained access to files as they are designed focused on security.
-So, once we have created a set of client credentials we will be copying those files into a folder path that the snap has access to read and write, else you might get a permission denied error.
+Snaps have constrained access to files as they are designed with a focus on security.
+Once we have created a set of client credentials we will be copying those files into a folder path that the snap has access to read and write to avoid permission denied errors.

 ```bash
 SNAP_KAFKA_PATH=/var/snap/charmed-kafka/current/etc/kafka